Gazan Christians: History

-Classical period
+Classical period and late antiquity

+Christianity in Gaza originated during the Roman period.
+According to Dorotheus of Tyre, the first bishop of the Diocese of Gaza was a certain Philemon who was believed to have been one of the seventy disciples of Jesus and was mentioned by Paul the Apostle.

-Christianity in Gaza originated during the Roman period, and began to expand in Gaza City and the surrounding areas by the end of the third century.
-Saint Hilarion, considered the founder of Palestinian monasticism, was born in Tabatha (now Tell Umm el-'Amr), just south of Gaza City.
+Christianity began to expand in Gaza City and the surrounding areas by the end of the third century.
+Saint Hilarion, considered the founder of Palestinian monasticism, was born in 291 in Tabatha (now Tell Umm el-'Amr), just south of Gaza City.
+An early bishop named Silvanus is said to have been killed with thirty-nine other martyrs in the copper mines of Phaeno around the year 310.
 At the First Council of Nicaea in 325, Gaza City was represented by its bishop Asclepas.

 The inhabitants of Maioumas, the main ancient port of Gaza City, converted to Christianity en masse in 331.
 In 335, the emperor Constantine the Great rewarded Maioumas for its adoption of Christianity, giving it the name "Constantia" and elevating its status to an independent city with its own bishop.

 Surviving 4th century writings from ancient Gazan Christian intellectuals depict biblical accounts of creation in the style of Platonic dialogues, and incorporate neo-Platonic philosophy with Christian interpretations.